 Incomplete Applications will be kept on file for a maximum of 6 months.

 Short on time?
 Don’t stress!
 We understand that we live busy lives, and you may not have enough time to complete your online application in one sitting.
 For this reason, you can select the ‘Save’ button to save your progress and come back and finish your application later.
+When saving your progress your data will be captured, however any uploaded documents may not be and will need to be emailed separately to ACOM.
+Please know that we are currently having difficulties with the hyperlinks to re-open a saved application.
+Note that if you would like to re-open a saved application, please copy and paste the link emailed to you into your web browser rather than clicking the hyperlink.

 Our trusty ACOM team will receive your submission and will get in contact with further information and timeframes for your application.
 If you have provided everything we need, you can expect an official answer within 2 weeks of all documents being received.
-However, please note that the Registrar's office will be closed between close of business 13th December 2019 to the 6th January 2020.
-Applications submitted in this time will be reviewed after the Christmas break.

 Are we ready?
 If so, click on the next button to get this show on the road!
 However, if you have any questions before you start, please contact our team on 1800 672 692 or [email protected].